| Activities

 Professor Barbara Haskel of McGill University

-* Wales, a unique case of devolution.
+and supported in part by the IES.
+It was held on 12 September 2003.
+Briefings 2002-2003 * Wales, a unique case of devolution.
 Meeting with Matthew Quinn, Director of Policy for

 the Welsh Assembly Government.
 This event was held on 12 December 2002 at